 If you find yourself getting out of breath, slow it down.
 As you build your fitness, you’ll be able to pick up your pace but, for now, just focus on increasing your distance.

-3. Avoid side stitches.
+3. Breathe properly to avoid side stitches.

 Many new runners have to stop and walk because they develop side stitches, or a pain right below the rib cage.
 The most effective way to prevent side stitches is to avoid shallow breathing.